tjohann/a20_sdk/README.md

 Network
 -------

 For testing purpose i have physical (and virtual -> QEMU based nodes) network where all devices are conneted to.
+The easiest way to use it is to add a usb-ethernet adapter to your main machine and add your target device to it, otherwise you have to do a lot of configuration by hand.

 Single devices: